StephaneTurquay/streamdeck-gateio/README.md

 # How it works?
+## Gate.io Ticket (Spot)

+### Setup
+Once all Gate.io's symbols are loaded, pick a pair in the dropdown to display its information.

+This action will display the following information:
+* Selected asset
+* The latest ticket price
+* The percentage change over the past 24 hours

+### Auto-Refresh

+The data will be refreshed every minute unless an error occured.
+If so, the key will show you the Gate.io logo.

+### Manual refresh

+Click on the key to trigger a manual refresh of the corresponding asset.

 ## Portfolio Tracker (Spot)
 ### Pre-requisite:
 * [API Key & Secret are added](#get-your-gateios-api-key) to the "*GATE.IO SETTINGS*" section